Geodan/pg2b3dm/README.md

 ## Getting started

-See [getting started](getting_started.md) for a tutorial how to run pg2b3dm and visualize in Cesium and MapBox GL JS on a sample dataset.
+See [getting started](getting_started.md) for a tutorial how to run pg2b3dm and visualize buildings in MapBox GL JS.

 ## Run from Docker